Self-Admitted GenAI Usage in Open-Source Software: Existing Guidelines for GenAI Usage

 \textbf{Documenting Prompts and Generated Content:} $D_{5,6,8}$ emphasize the importance of documenting prompts and generated content to ensure accountability in software projects.
-They suggest two methods to achieve this: (1) associating prompts with their functionality and sharing them under a \emph{CC BY 4.0} license, and (2) embedding prompts as code comments or in project documentation, supplemented by shared discussion platforms like ChatGPT’s shared links.
+They suggest two methods to achieve this: (1) associating prompts with their functionality and sharing them under a \emph{CC BY 4.0} license, and (2) embedding prompts as code comments or in project documentation, supplemented by shared conversations, e.g., via ChatGPT links.
 Despite some developers considering prompt documentation unnecessary, the majority agreed that it is valuable to understand the extent of GenAI's contributions to a project.
-This documentation is essential for assessing which code is potentially affected by copyright and licensing issues; it might also prove useful later maintenance activities.
+This documentation is essential for assessing which code is potentially affected by copyright and licensing issues; it might also prove useful for later maintenance activities.

 \textbf{Actions on Generated Content Before Integration:} Developers are, compared to manually written code, more likely to perform code reviews and license compliance checks on AI-generated content before integrating it into their projects.
 Three developers highlighted these practices as crucial steps to ensure the quality and compliance of GenAI-based contributions.
-Additionally, some developers indicated that they rely on automated tools, e.g. code quality checks or automated testing, to evaluate generated content.
-One developer noted the importance of adding comments to document generation context.
+Additionally, some developers indicated that they rely on automated tools, e.g., code quality checks or automated testing, to evaluate generated content.
+One developer noted the importance of adding comments to the document generation context.
 Interestingly, $D_2$ explicitly stated that no additional actions are necessary, explaining that \enq{all content in the PR will be subjected to rigorous review and testing regardless.} This response reflects the perspective that standard testing and code review are sufficient to ensure the quality of both AI-generated and manually created content.

-\textbf{Project-specific GenAI Usage Guideance:} The feedback we received from open-source developers regarding GenAI tool guidance reflect a combination of ethical, legal, and practical considerations.
-For example, the project owner of \texttt{jqwik-team/jqwik} ($D_3$), described their decision to disallow the use of GenAI tools as an \enq{ethical decision due to all its collateral damages.} This statement suggests a strong position against the potential implications of accepting AI-generated contributions, with a particular focus on copyright and ethics.
-The regulation in the accompanying contributor agreement (P\ref{p:1}) explicitly prohibits contributions created using GenAI tools, citing the unresolved legal implications of training AI models on public code repositories.